syncedtoblog/syncedtoblog.github.io/_posts/2020-03-20-Social-Ration-Book.md

 draft: true
 ---

-This week the UK and US recently shifted gear in their strategy towards the coronavirus, introducing voluntary measures which would drastically affect people's lives over the next few months ([worst case possibly longer](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-NPI-modelling-16-03-2020.pdf)).
+This week the UK and US shifted gear in their strategy towards the coronavirus, introducing voluntary measures which would drastically affect people's lives over the next few months (in the [worst](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-NPI-modelling-16-03-2020.pdf) case possibly longer).
 One of these measures is asking people to avoid non-essential social contact with friends and family.

 In the UK many people have listened to the government's requests and have started to limit non-essential social contact.
 But humans are social creatures, and plenty (myself included) will find social distancing a challenge.
 Based on what